Internet Accuracy ProjectInternet Accuracy Project

 John Greenleaf Whittier's "Mary Garvin"

 The following is the complete text of John Greenleaf Whittier's poem "Mary Garvin."
+Our presentation of this poem comes from The Complete Poetical Works of John Greenleaf Whittier (1894).
 The various books, short stories and poems we offer are presented free of charge with absolutely no advertising as a public service from Internet Accuracy Project.

 Visit these other John Greenleaf Whittier poems